waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Chose Cyndaquil as starter.
 - Custom Tool Tip: Must set 'autopress_buttons: true' when calling a tool that returns a button sequence.
 - Tool Usage: Must pass 'autopress_buttons: true' in the tool arguments to execute returned button sequences.
+- Issue: 'B' button did not backspace on first attempt.
+Retrying.